 Do not use a kitchen scale for your new business, they are not legal for trade.
 Not only are they not legal to use as a business scale, you are running a professional business, and as such, you should make it look professional!

 It's a good idea to take readings from your scale at least once a day to ensure its accuracy.
 Keep up to date records of the readings in case anyone questions the validity of the weight.
-This type of question could be coming from a customer or from an official body.
+This type of question could be coming from a customer or from an official body such as trading standards.

 Purchase a Magnet and File

 Because you will be using a magnet every time someone brings you a piece of jewelry, it pays you in the long term to buy a quality one.
 The same goes for the metal file which will be used to scrape away the outer coating of a piece.